 Falls are a significant health issue among senior citizens.
 In fact, falls among senior citizens are so common and so dangerous that they are one of the most common reasons elderly people are admitted into nursing home care.
 Family members will often urge senior relatives to enter nursing homes once they realize they cannot monitor the individual or prevent falls from occurring.
 This brings up an important question: if seniors are prone to falls, can nursing homes be held responsible for personal injury when a fall occurs?
-Nursing home abuse attorney Brent Wieand explores how negligence impacts liability.
+Nursing home abuse attorney Brent Wieand from a PA nursing home law firm explores how negligence impacts liability.

 Fall Accident Injury Statistics for Senior Citizens

 From a young person’s perspective, falling down seems nothing more than a momentary, mildly unpleasant experience with few to no medical consequences.
-While this may be true for the young and the middle-aged, for older adults, falls are significant events which carry enormous potential for serious injury and health complications to occur.
+While this may be true for the young and the middle-aged, for older adults, falls are significant events which carry enormous potential for serious injury and health complications to occur, as PA nursing home lawyers know.

 Even in the most active of seniors, physiological issues like muscle deterioration, slowed reflexes, vision loss, sensory problems, and even the side effects of taking certain medications are unavoidable biological realities of aging.
 These factors all combine to dramatically increase the likelihood of a fall occurring as a person grows older.